MicrosoftDocs/learn/learn-pr/azure/sustainable-software-engineering-overview/design/design-doc-sustainable-software-engineering-overview.md

 ## Summary

-Sustainable Software Engineering is an emerging discipline at the intersection of climate science, software, hardware, electricity markets, and data canter design.
+Sustainable Software Engineering is an emerging discipline at the intersection of climate science, software, hardware, electricity markets, and data center design.
 The Principles of Sustainable Software Engineering are a core set of competencies needed to define, build, and run sustainable software applications.

 ## Learning objectives